sebersta/web-screenshot-server/README.md

 # Web Screenshot Server
 Periodically capture screenshots of a webpage and serve them through a web service.
-It supports varies resolutions, rotation, scaling and grayscale.
+It supports various resolutions, rotation, zooming, and grayscale.

 ## Installation
 ### docker-compose